 Centralized authorization server (P4AUTH)

-If you are running multiple Helix Core Servers, you can configure them to retrieve protections and licensing data from a centralized authorization server.
+If you are running multiple P4 Servers, you can configure them to retrieve protections and licensing data from a centralized authorization server (P4AUTH).
 By using a centralized server, you are freed from the necessity of ensuring that all your servers contain the same users and protections entries.

-When using a centralized authentication server, all outer servers must be at the same (or newer) release level as the central server.
+All outer servers must be at the same (or newer) release level as the centralized authorization server.

-If a user does not exist on the central authorization server, that user does not appear to exist on the outer server.
+Each user must exist on the central authorization server, otherwise such users will not appear to exist on the outer servers.

 to use a central authorization server, set P4AUTH